awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 AWS DMS uses table\-mapping rules to map data from the source to the target Kafka topic\.
 To map data to a target topic, you use a type of table\-mapping rule called object mapping\.
 You use object mapping to define how data records in the source map to the data records published to a Kafka topic\.

 Kafka topics don't have a preset structure other than having a partition key\.

+**Note**
+You don't have to use object mapping\.
+You can use regular table mapping for various transformations\.
+However, the partition key type will follow these default behaviors:
+Primary Key is used as a partition key for Full Load\.
+If no paralle\-apply task settings are used, `schema.table` is used as a partition key for CDC\.
+If parallel\-apply task settings are used, Primary key is used as a partition key for CDC\.

 To create an object\-mapping rule, specify `rule-type` as `object-mapping`\.
 This rule specifies what type of object mapping you want to use\.